 The 2013 William Howard Taft dollar coins in circulated condition are only worth their face value of $1.00.
 These coins only sell for a premium in uncirculated condition.

-Both the 2013 P William Howard Taft dollar coin and 2013 D William Howard Taft dollar coin are each worth around $3 in uncirculated condition with an MS 65 grade.
+The 2013 P William Howard Taft dollar coin is worth around $4.50 in uncirculated condition with an MS 65 grade.

 The 2013 S proof William Howard Taft dollar coin is worth around $7 in PR 65 condition.